 The Georgia Early Colleges

 The Georgia Early Colleges are schools that partner with a local school system and a University System of Georgia institution to blend high school and the first two years of college.
-The schools bring high school juniors and seniors to USG college or university campus to immerse students in a college-going culture and connect them with post-secondary experiences including the opportunity to earn dual enrollment credits.
+The Early Colleges bring high school juniors and seniors to the college or university campus to immerse students in a college-going culture and to connect them with post-secondary experiences including the opportunity to earn dual enrollment credits.
 Early Colleges address the unique mission to raise the high school graduation and post-secondary success rates of minority, first generation college and low-income youth.
 Early College students may be eligible to receive funding through the Move on When Ready program.
 A list of the Early College sites can be found online at the Georgia Early College website.

 In recognition of the fact that a strong predictor of college success is a rigorous high school curriculum, the USG colleges and universities award academic credit to students who score well on one or more of the College Board’s Advanced Placement (AP) exams.